isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * *All public*: If you're writing an aggregate bundle-of-variables without an invariant across those variables, then all the variables should be `public`.
   [By convention, declare such classes `struct` rather than `class`](#Rc-struct)
-* *All private*: If you’re writing a type that maintains an invariant, then all the non-`const` variables should be private -- it should be encapsulated.
+* *All private*: If you're writing a type that maintains an invariant, then all the non-`const` variables should be private -- it should be encapsulated.

 ##### Exceptions

 Occasionally classes will mix A and B, usually for debug reasons.
-An encapsulated object may contain something like non-`const` debug instrumentation that isn’t part of the invariant and so falls into category A -- it isn’t really part of the object’s value or meaningful observable state either.
-In that case, the A parts should be treated as A's (made `public`, or in rarer cases `protected` if they should be visible only to derived classes) and the B parts should still be treated like B’s (`private` or `const`).
+An encapsulated object may contain something like non-`const` debug instrumentation that isn't part of the invariant and so falls into category A -- it isn't really part of the object's value or meaningful observable state either.
+In that case, the A parts should be treated as A's (made `public`, or in rarer cases `protected` if they should be visible only to derived classes) and the B parts should still be treated like B's (`private` or `const`).

 ##### Enforcement